Pamela B. Green: Be Natural

 In addition, Green was a recipient of the Sundance Institute Documentary Fund.
 The film premiered in the Official Selection of Cannes Classics 2018 and then had its North American premiere at the Telluride Film Festival, followed by the Deauville American Film Festival, New York Film Festival, and the BFI London film Festival.
 It was acquired by Zeitgeist Films in association with Kino Lorber and was released in theaters in April 2019.
 The film was well-received by most critics, with Deadline's Pete Hammond calling it "the Best Film In Cannes" and Katie Walsh for the Los Angeles Times calling it "illuminating".
 Be Natural was nominated by the Critics Choice Documentary Awards in the Best First Documentary Category.
-Be Natural was recently awarded Best Documentary at the 2020 Vancouver International Women in Film Festival.
+Be Natural was also awarded Best Documentary at the 2020 Vancouver International Women in Film Festival.
 On November 17, 2019, after a screening of the film at the Barrymore Film Center, the Fort Lee Film Commission awarded director Pamela B. Green with the Barrymore Film Center Alice Guy-Blaché Award and narrator Jodie Foster with the Barrymore Film Center Award.

 Be Natural was nominated for five awards at the 2020 FOCAL International Awards and took home the prize for Best Use of Footage in a Cinematic Feature and the Jane Mercer Researcher of the Year Award.

 In December, the film was named one of the 50 Best Films of 2020 in the UK by The Guardian.

 Later in December, the film was named one of the 10 Best Documentaries in Peter Bradshaw's film picks of 2020.

 In 2021, Be Natural was nominated for a Peabody Award.